scalar/scalar/packages/docker/README.md

 2. Run the container:

    ```
-   docker run -p 1234:80 -e OPENAPI_DOCUMENT_URL=https://cdn.jsdelivr.net/npm/@scalar/galaxy/dist/latest.json scalar/api-reference:latest
+   docker run -p 1234:80 \
+     -e OPENAPI_DOCUMENT_URL=https://cdn.jsdelivr.net/npm/@scalar/galaxy/dist/latest.json \
+     -e API_REFERENCE_CONFIG='{"theme":"purple"}' \
+     scalar/api-reference:latest
    ```

-This will start the container, mapping port 1234 on your host to port 80 in the container, and setting the `OPENAPI_DOCUMENT_URL` environment variable.
+This will start the container, mapping port 1234 on your host to port 80 in the container, setting the `OPENAPI_DOCUMENT_URL` environment variable, and providing a configuration for the API reference.

 3. Access the server at `http://localhost:1234`